This is an AI translated post.

 Select Language

-The Linear Shinkansen is poised to become a "revolution" that will bring about significant changes to Japanese society and economy.
-However, there are also concerns about the potential negative impacts of the Linear Shinkansen construction, such as environmental damage.
-It is therefore crucial for the government and construction companies to take every precaution to address these concerns.
+In this way, the Linear Shinkansen is projected to be a 'revolutionary' force that will bring about significant changes to Japanese society and the economy.
+However, concerns have also been raised regarding potential negative impacts, such as environmental damage caused by the construction.
+Therefore, the government and construction companies are expected to take every precaution to address these concerns.